oanatataru/Messenger/README.md

 The project is built with two main modules:

 * Client Module: Sends user requests to the server and diplays on terminal the answer recieved from server.
-* Server Module: Handles user commands and manages client connections, authentification, and messafe exchange.
+* Server Module: Handles user commands and manages client connections, authentification, and message exchange.

 **Chat Features**: